 Painting gourds adds a little whimsy and color to your fall decor.
-Add a small hole, and you have a cute birdhouse look for your mantel or other vignette.
+Create a small hole, and you have a cute birdhouse look for your mantel or other vignettes.

-Painting gourds is a great project to do with the kids, or even with a group of girlfriends, when hosting a girls night out.
+Painting gourds is a great project to do with the kids, or even with a group of girlfriends when hosting a girls' night out.
 The process is pretty simple and the cost is minimal.
-Perfect for decorating during the fall season, or really any time of year.
+Perfect for decorating during the fall season or any time of year.

 First I drilled a hole to give them a birdhouse look.
-All you need is a small hole saw that you can attach to your drill.
-You can also use a nail to make a pilot hole first.
+All you need is a small hole saw blade that you can attach to your drill.
+Use a nail to make a pilot hole first.
 That helps keep the drill from jumping around.

 Note: These painted gourds are meant to be decorative birdhouses only, and should be kept indoors.

 Clean out the gourds by shaking out any old seeds or fiber.
 There were quite a few old seeds inside.
 I wonder if they are still viable.

 Then use some sandpaper or an emery board to smooth out the opening.

 In Wintergreen we used leather paints and that is what I used here.
 The colors are very rich, are easy to apply, and don't tend to fade.
 I'm not 100% sure but I bet you could use craft acrylic paints or alcohol inks instead.
 Either way, give them a good coat or two of spray polyurethane after the paint is dry for extra protection.